JaneOrih/JaneOrih/README.md

 --> 👯 I’m looking to collaborate on Data related projects, be it dashboarding, analytics, machine learning or neural network

---> 🤔 I’m looking for help with Computer Vision and object detection.
+--> 🤔 I’m looking for help with Reccommendations system, NLP, Computer Vision and object detection.

 --> 💬 Ask me about Inclusive AI, Excel, Powerbi, python, machine learning, neural network and Chemical Engineering.